 Upwork has three plans.
 For most small businesses, the free one is excellent and gives you responses from 3 freelancers per job post.
 There is another option at $49 per month.
 Here you get 15 freelancers per posting, dedicated account management, and advanced collaboration features.
 On top of any membership fees, Upwork charges a 3% processing fee on all payments.

 Here is another excellent place to find logo designers.
 Their website lets you post jobs and contact freelancers directly.
 The site also highlights each freelancer’s seller level to find the best talent for your needs quickly.

 Fiverr has no membership fees.
-All purchases have a $2 service fee for work up to $40, and a 5% fee for services above that amount.
+All purchases on Fiverr.com have a $2 service fee for work up to $40, and a 5% fee for services above that amount.

 Your Business’s Instagram account in action

-Instagram isn’t just to promote your family-owned business.
+Instagram isn’t just to promote your self-employed business.
 It’s also a way to engage and communicate with your customers.

-Make sure you or someone in your company monitors your account consistently.
+Make sure that you monitor your account consistently.
 Regular posts will help you build an audience, and replying to customer comments and questions quickly will make you look good.

 Be careful: Customers today expect prompt responses.
-Responding as soon as possible helps you foster better relationships.
+While it may be challenging, responding as soon as possible helps you foster better relationships.

-Great – you now know all the basics of Instagram for business.
+Great – you now know all the basics of Instagram marketing for small business.
 Take some time to get comfortable with posting and navigating your account.

-Then, when you’re ready, let’s move on to more advanced strategies to increase your family business’s reach in Part 2 of this series.
+Then, when you’re ready, let’s move on to more advanced strategies to increase your self-employed business’s reach in Part 2 of this series.
 See you there!